How Euler would compute the Euler-Poincar\'e characteristic of a Lie superalgebra: The Euler-Poincar e characteristic

 still diverges (in $\mathbb R$) unless $V_n$ is zero for all but a finite number of $n$'s.

 Thus, the series (\ref{sum}) or (\ref{sum-r}) diverge at least in the most interesting cases, and to make a sense of them, one should apply one of the summation methods of divergent series.

 We choose the Abel summation, for three reasons.
 First, to justify the title of this note.
 Consider the simplest example of the $(0|1)$-dimensional Lie superalgebra (zero even component, $1$-dimensional odd component, and the trivial multiplication) with the trivial $(1|0)$-dimensional module.
 The coboundaries are zero, so cohomology coincides with the whole cochain complex, which has dimension $(1|0)$ in each even component and dimension $(0|1)$ in each odd component.
-The infinite sum (\ref{sum-r}) in this situation becomes $1 - 1 + 1 - \dots$.
+The infinite sum (\ref{sum-r}) in this situation becomes

 But it was Euler who first successfully and methodically computed sums like this, and it is merely a matter of chance that this particular summation method is named after Abel (who considered the idea of summation of divergent series with disgust)\footnote[2]{ Of course, Euler got his share of fame also here, and there is another summation method named after him. }.

 Second, the Abel summation method is powerful enough, at least it is more powerful than the most popular and simple methods.